-When people are talking about database performance monitoring they usually think of inspecting one PostgreSQL database server at a time.
-While this is certainly useful it can also be quite beneficial to inspect the status of an entire database cluster or to inspect a set of servers working together at once.
-Fortunately there are easy means to achieve that with PostgreSQL.
+When people are talking about database performance monitoring, they usually think of inspecting one PostgreSQL database server at a time.
+While this is certainly useful, it can also be quite beneficial to inspect the status of an entire database cluster or to inspect a set of servers working together at once.
+Fortunately, there are easy means to achieve that with PostgreSQL.
 How this works can be outlined in this post.

-pg_stat_statements: The best tool to monitor PostgreSQL performance
+pg_stat_statements: The best tool to monitor PostgreSQL performance in a cluster

 To install pg_stat_statements, the following steps are necessary:

 - run “CREATE EXTENSION pg_stat_statements” in your desired database

 - add the following line to postgresql.conf: shared_preload_libraries = ‘pg_stat_statements’